Agnata Butler

-Agnata Frances Butler (née Ramsay; 1867–1931) was a British classical scholar.
+Agnata Frances Butler (née Ramsay; 28 January 1867 – 27 May 1931) was a British classics scholar.
 She was among the first generation of women to take the Classical Tripos examinations at the University of Cambridge, and was the only person to be placed in the top division of the first class at the end of her third year, in 1887.
 She married the Master of Trinity College, Henry Montagu Butler, in August 1888, becoming the leading hostess in Cambridge.
 She published a version of Book VII of Herodotus' Histories in 1891.

 Early life and education

 She was born Agnata Ramsay in London on 28 January 1867, the daughter of Sir James Ramsay, 10th Baronet, of Bamff, and his wife Mary Elizabeth Charlotte, née Scott-Kerr.
 She came from a family with a history of academic achievement as her father published books on history, her uncle George Gilbert Ramsay was a professor of humanity at Glasgow University and her grandfather, Sir George Ramsay, published works on philosophy.

 Brought up in Perthshire, she attended St Leonards School in St Andrews.
 In 1884, she went as the Misses Metcalfes' Scholar to Girton College, Cambridge, where she read Classics.
 Her achievement in being the only candidate in 1887 to be placed in the top division of the first class in the Classical Tripos examinations – thereby being placed above all of the men in her year – was marked with a cartoon in Punch which was entitled 'Honour to Agnata Frances Ramsay' and showed her boarding a train's first-class compartment marked 'For Ladies Only'.